 Opportunity to work with world-class faculty

 The faculty of the M&O department is one the most scholarly prolific and productive in the field.
 Many faculty members are the recipients of multiple awards and serve in high level officer positions at the Academy of Management and Strategic Management Society, as well as associate editors and editorial board members in major top-tier journals (including Academy of Management Journal, Journal of Applied Psychology, Organization Science and more).
 More importantly, faculty members are actively involved in the PhD program: students work closely with faculty on research assistantships that often lead to joint publications in the top journals of our field.
 Students’ research assistantships assignments rotate over the program (students work with at least two faculty members per semester and these assignments change with advancement in the program) which allows flexibility and exposure to multiple researchers, research subjects and approaches to science.
-Students end up with honed interests and are able to develop working relationship with faculty based on personal and professional fit.
-Students also get excellent opportunities to interact with leading faculty in other schools who routinely visit us as part of our External Speaker Series and Cross Disciplinary Seminar Series every semester.
+Students end up with honed interests and are able to develop a working relationship with faculty based on a personal and professional fit.
+Students also get excellent opportunities to interact with leading faculty in other schools who routinely visit us as part of our External Speaker Series and Cross-Disciplinary Seminar Series every semester.